Table of Contents

 At its core, the field of view (FOV) is the extent of the observable world a camera lens can see at any time, measured as an angle.
 To visualize this, picture the lens at the apex of a triangle and the camera’s view as the triangle’s base.
 The wider the base is, the broader the FOV will become.

 It’s a crucial factor because it affects how much of a scene is captured without moving the camera.
-A wide FOV enables the monitoring of vast spaces, while a narrower one allows for focused surveillance on specific areas, offering a detailed view that’s ideal for identifying individuals or objects.
+A wide FOV enables the monitoring of vast spaces, while a narrower one allows for focused monitoring on specific areas, offering a detailed view that’s ideal for identifying individuals or objects.

 Security camera field of view chart explained